iammck/ECalculon/README.markdown

 [Encryption Keys]:http://docs.travis-ci.com/user/encryption-keys/
 [Encrypting Files]:http://docs.travis-ci.com/user/encrypting-files/

 Once I had the necessary information uploaded to the service, I added a conditional statement to the app's [build.gradle] file.
-If we are able to get a travis-ci environment variable, then gather the info for signing the release APK using the environment variables.
+If if gradle is able to get a travis-ci environment variable, then gather the info for signing the release APK using the environment variables.
 Otherwise, for local builds try to use the console to get the required data.

 [build.gradle]:https://github.com/iammck/ECalculon/blob/master/app/build.gradle